ketangangal/fcc-ai-engineering-aws/README.md

 ![AI Engineering on AWS](img/img1.png)

 Welcome to the AI Engineering on AWS course repository!
-This comprehensive course focuses on cutting-edge techniques in Retrieval-Augmented Generation (RAG) and model fine-tuning using AWS services.
-Designed for AI enthusiasts and professionals, this course is hosted on [FreeCodeCamp](https://www.freecodecamp.org/), making advanced AI engineering accessible to all.
+This comprehensive course focuses on cutting-edge AI techniques, including LangChain integration with Amazon Bedrock and Multimodal Retrieval Augmented Generation (RAG).
+Designed for AI enthusiasts and professionals, this course covers advanced techniques in Retrieval-Augmented Generation (RAG), Multimodal RAG, and model fine-tuning using AWS services.
+The course is hosted on [FreeCodeCamp](https://www.freecodecamp.org/), making advanced AI engineering accessible to all.

 ## 🎯 Course Overview

 This course dives deep into the world of AI engineering, leveraging the power of AWS to build sophisticated AI systems.
-You'll learn to:
+With a strong focus on Multimodal Retrieval Augmented Generation (RAG), you'll learn to:

 - Implement advanced RAG techniques using [LangChain](https://python.langchain.com/) and [LlamaIndex](https://www.llamaindex.ai/)
 - Develop and deploy AI models with [Amazon Bedrock](https://aws.amazon.com/bedrock/)
+- Create powerful multimodal AI systems capable of processing both text and image data
+- Explore cutting-edge Multimodal RAG techniques for enhanced information retrieval and generation
 - Fine-tune large language models for specific tasks and domains
-- Create multimodal AI systems capable of processing various data types
+- Implement practical Multimodal RAG applications using AWS services
 - Evaluate and optimize AI model performance for production environments

+Our course emphasizes hands-on experience with Multimodal RAG, enabling you to build context-aware AI systems that can understand and process both textual and visual information effectively.

 ## 📚 Course Contents

+This course covers the following areas:

+1. LangChain with Amazon Bedrock
+2. Retrieval Augmented Generation (RAG) with Amazon Bedrock
+3. Multimodal RAG with Amazon Bedrock
+4. Fine-tuning with Bedrock
+5. Model Evaluation with Retrieval Augmented Generation Evaluation Suite (RAGAS)

 ### ✅ Completed Sections